Related pages

 simple open wagon with 2mm SA axle guards

-This wagon is built entirely from plastic with a piece of lead at the underside for weight.
-The (compensated) axles and bearings are 2 mm SA components.
-Started was with a long strip that was scratched with planking using scrawker and scraperboard knife.
-Then the inside doors were indicated and the various parts cut to length.
+After that the inside doors were indicated and the various parts cut to length.
 The inside floor was done in the same way.
 The parts were then glued together and detailing could start.
 These are mainly strips glued in the right place.
-The doors are of 0.1 mm sheet cut with a cross in the backside and folded along the line and flatted out again.
-You can then glue the along the rim and detail the edges with strip.
-In this case the strips carried nails.
-These can be made by rolling a sharp teethed cutting blade along a sheet and cutting parallel to this line into strip.
+The doors are of 0.1 mm sheet cut with a cross cut in the backside and than folded along the line and flatted out again.
+You can then glue these along the rim and detail the circumference with strip.
+In this case the strips carried rivets.
+These can be made by rolling a sharp teethed cutting blade along a sheet and cutting parallel to this line into strips.
 Takes longer to write than to do.
 The eyelets for the ropes are made with a minidrill.
 First drill a .3 mm hole in a piece of rod or thick strip.
 Without taking the drill out of it, sand away the overscale thickness until you are left with a tiny tube and cut to pieces.
 Glue these pieces to your wagon.
 Handrails and steps can be made from thin springsteel and brass.
-This was my first wagon, building time was between 8-10 hours including developing the techniques.
-Compare it with an O12 and see the differences.
+This was my first wagon, building time was some 3 evenings including developing the techniques.
+Compare it with a standard rtr Om12 open wagen and see the differences.

 Casting copies